 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards.
-There is no such notification which would have been applicable from April 1, 2020.
+There is no such notification which would have been applicable from 1 April 2021.

-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2022 (All amount in ₹ lakhs, unless otherwise stated)